eric-rizzi/murder-mystery/README.md

 4. Create a copy of this [GoogleDoc](https://docs.google.com/document/d/1raTq4IhXgCF_bPlXW3MFXrc_IMzhc5wMO3H0Bh9bFhw).
 5. Start solving!

+## Instructor Setup

+Contact me if you'd like access to the "grading" file that pops out the right answers for a given seed.

 ## Developer Setup

 There are three basic steps you need in order to get this project up and